Gawain: Children and relationships

-Since Gawain is known in multiple tales as the "Knight of Maidens" (French: Chevalier as Damoisels), his name is thus attached to no woman in particular.
-As such, he is the champion of all women, and through this reputation, he has avoided the name-pairing seen in tales of Erec (with Enide), Tristan (with Iseult), and Lancelot (with Guinevere).
-Nevertheless, Gawain has had wives in the course of Arthurian literature, albeit he is always introduced as yet unmarried at the beginning of any such story.
-In The Wedding of Sir Gawain and Dame Ragnelle, he marries the cursed Ragnelle, and in giving her "sovereignty" in the relationship, lifts the spell laid upon her that had given her a hag-like appearance.
+Because Gawain is known in multiple stories as the "Knight of Maidens" (French: Chevalier as Damoisels), his name is not linked with any specific woman.
+As such, he is the champion of all women; through this reputation, he has avoided the name pairings seen in tales of Erec (with Enide), Tristan (with Iseult), and Lancelot (with Guinevere).
+Nevertheless, Gawain has had wives in the Arthurian literature, though he is always introduced as unmarried at the start of each story.
+In The Wedding of Sir Gawain and Dame Ragnelle, for example, he marries the cursed Ragnelle; in giving her "sovereignty" in the relationship, he lifts the spell that had given her a hag-like appearance.
 In Parzival, Gawain marries Orguelleuse, the widow of the Duke of Logres.
 (In Perlesvaus, the mad Orguelleuse instead unsuccessfully plots to kill Gawain and then to entomb herself with him; she is called the Maiden of the Narrow Wood in Hunbaut.)
-In Mériadeuc, the Queen of the Isles swears she will marry only Gawain.
-In Diu Crône, Gawain marries Amurfina, a niece of Arthur's stepfather (here named Gansguoter) who wins Gawain from her own younger sister Sgoidamur through the use of a magic bridle and a love potion.
+In Mériadeuc, the Queen of the Isles swears that she will marry only Gawain.
+In Diu Crône, Gawain marries Amurfina, a niece of Arthur's stepfather (named Gansguoter in this version) who wins Gawain from her younger sister Sgoidamur by using a magic bridle and a love potion.